frogCaller/pwnagotchi-rover/README.md

     <br />

 <br />
-Note: The provided links are amazon affiliate links, and if you make a purchase through them, I may earn a small commission at no additional cost to you.
-Your support will help create projects like this.
-Thank you for your support!<br />
+Note: The provided links are amazon affiliate links, and if you make a purchase through them, I may earn a small commission at no additional cost to you.<br />

 ## Support the project
 If you would like to support this project and and keep me caffeinated, you can do it here:<br />